Famartincfm/Terraform-vWAN-LAB/README.md

 ### Optional Resources

-- Branch offices (If none is selected it won't deploy any S2S GW on the HQ_Hub as well)
+- Remote branch offices (If none is selected it won't deploy any S2S GW on the HQ_Hub as well)
 - Virtual Machines (You can deploy the above design without any VMs)
 - Azure Firewall
 - P2S GW